imacrayon/alpine-ajax/README.md

 This is useful for creating dynamic interfaces that can submit forms or display remote content without a full page reload.

-Here's a simple example with an explaination below:
+Here's a simple example with an explanation below:

 ```html
 <form x-data x-ajax id="star-repo" method="post" action="/repos/1/star">